-Watch out though – it isn’t enough for a π system to simply be adjacent to a proton – the electrons of the conjugate base have to be in an orbital which allows for effective overlap (for a dastardly trick question in this vein that routinely stymies Harvard premeds, look here.)
+Watch out though – it isn’t enough for a π system to simply be adjacent to a proton – the electrons of the conjugate base have to be in an orbital which allows for effective overlap.

 Predictably, this effect is going to be related to two major factors: 1) the electronegativity of the element (the more electronegative, the more acidic) and the distance between the electronegative element and the negative charge.

 There’s actually a mnemonic I’ve found that can help you remember these effects.
-I can’t take credit for it, but here it is:
+This is credited to Dr. Christine Pruis, Senior Lecturer at Arizona State University Tempe.

 Tread carefully with mnemonics, but there you go.

 128 thoughts on “Five Key Factors That Influence Acidity”